Pre-Medical Advising

 8. An experience in which cultural diversity or lack thereof made a difference.

 What do you do if you do not get accepted your first time to medical school?
 Try again!
 Contact the medical schools to see if they have suggestions to strengthen your application.
 Strengthen what you consider to be the weakest parts of your application.
 Don’t just copy and paste your previous application, make sure it demonstrates growth from previous application.
 Improve your interview skills.
+University of Colorado offers a feedback session available to all who are denied admission to their program.
 Consider, a Master’s or Post-Bac Program, applied experience in healthcare, shadowing experiences, science research, volunteer work, community outreach, internships and leadership activities.
+Some of these opportunities may be found at pathwaytoscience.org.
 Grades do matter, and if your GPA is less than 3.0, consider a master’s program, and make sure you are strong in other evaluation areas (experience in healthcare, research, community service, leadership…) If MCAT needs improvement, consider a prep course.

 One Year Master’s Program in Anatomy at CSU